localstack/localstack-blog.github.io/content/2023-09-07-making-connecting-to-localstack-easier/index.md

     * if using host networking (`--network host`), requests are made to an IP address or `localhost`, which is not included in the certificate; and
     * when using the gateway domain (`host.docker.internal`), this domain is also not included in the set of certificate domains.
 2. Subdomains created by resources such as S3 buckets or OpenSearch clusters will not resolve to the LocalStack container.
-3. host port can only be published once, whereas container ports are separate from each other and multiple containers can publish the same port.
+3. The host port can only be published once, whereas container ports are separate from each other and multiple containers can publish the same port.

 We already solve the first two issues by using the domain name `localhost.localstack.cloud` in our documentation and examples.
 This domain name is publicly registered and resolves to the IP address `127.0.0.1`.
-Any (possibly nested) subdomain of this domain name also resolve to `127.0.0.1`.
+Any (possibly nested) subdomain of this domain name also resolves to `127.0.0.1`.
 This allows us to present a valid TLS certificate when using HTTPS from the host, but does not remove the connectivity problem.
 You can check that the domain maps to `127.0.0.1` by running: